 - Special skills to advocate for sound public health policy

 - The ability to comprehend the legal ramifications of proposals for health care and social welfare reform.

 Students must complete all courses prescribed for the JD program, with no fewer than five semesters of residence in the School of Law.
 Enrollment in at least two semesters at Rollins is also required.
 Candidates for the JD/MPH program must apply separately to each school.
 LSAT scores may be substituted for GRE scores as part of the public health application.
-Please note, the submission of GRE scores are optional for all candidates applying to our MPH and MSPH programs for fall 2022 admission.
 Other evaluation criteria remains the same for public health applicants.